mp911de/atsoundtrack/readme.md

 AtSoundtrack
 ==============

-Plugin that provides @soundtrack based on iTunes.
+Plugin that provides @soundtrack based on iTunes or Spotify.
 This plugin works only if you use a Mac.
 @soundtrack can be used either with code completion or as variable in the file templates.